BIATeam/BIADocs/docs/50-Migration/10-CHANGELOG.md

 * Extract based on the sort and selection of the column.
 * The table header controller component design changes. the view and show lists are now positioned on the left.
 The list scrollbar is higher.
 * Lighter application (remove unused dependencies)
+* Solve bug in CRUD index when deselect all.

 ## V3.6.2 (2022-06-17)
 ### DotNet